What about online accounts?

 Phone and mail

-You might want to change your cell phone number, so your partner cannot call and harass you.
+You might also want to change your cell phone number so your partner cannot call and harass you.
+Or you can block their number.

-You can have your mail forwarded at any post office or online at canadapost.ca.
+You can have your mail forwarded to a different address by going to any post office.
+Or you can do this online at canadapost.ca.
 There is a fee for this service.
-Make sure to tell Canada Post not to send a notice to the address you share with your partner.
+Make sure to tell Canada Post not to send a notice to the address you shared with your partner.

 You should also tell your banks, Canada Revenue Agency, and other important services and businesses if you move.